cjc027/Project-1/README.md

 (Placeholder - Link to game)

 Begin by selecting a difficulty, then press the _Start_ button.
 The difficulty selected will determine your starting hitpoints and strength.
-Press the _Roll_ button to attack the monster.
+When you first encounter a monster, you will need to roll for initiative.
+If your roll is greater or equal to the monster's, you will attack first.
 Rolling returns a number between 1 and 8, which is added to your strength to determine the damage you deal.
 Good luck!

 ## Next Steps
 - Give the player a set of starting items depending on the difficulty selected